Legislative Assaults on State Courts – 2019

 - In Missouri, a proposed constitutional amendment (HJR 2) would eliminate the state’s judicial selection commissions, the independent bodies that vet judicial applicants and put forth a shortlist from which the governor must choose.
 This amendment would give the governor the power to directly appoint supreme court, court of appeals, and some circuit judges, subject only to confirmation by two-thirds of the state senate.
 Republicans currently hold a two-thirds supermajority in the legislature and have accused the state supreme court of going “rogue” in recent decisions, including one upholding a local minimum wage provision, and decried the nominating commission itself for being too liberal.

-- A proposed constitutional amendment in Missouri (SJR 3) and a bill in South Carolina (S 170) would keep nominating commissions in name but significantly limit their role.
+- A proposed constitutional amendment in Missouri (SJR 3) and bills in South Carolina (H 3953, S 170) would keep nominating commissions in name but significantly limit their role.
 Currently those states’ commissions submit their three preferred candidates to the appointing authority (the governor in Missouri and the legislature in South Carolina).
 The proposed legislation would limit the commissions’ role to determining only whether each applicant is “qualified,” and require them to submit all qualified nominees to the appointing authority, giving the political branches more choices and influence over the selection of judges.
+SJR 3 passed out of the Missouri Senate’s Government Reform Committee.

 Interfering with Judicial Decision-Making